kubernetes/community/contributors/design-proposals/raw-block-pv.md

   By extending the API for volumes to specifically request a raw block device, we provide an explicit method for volume comsumption, whereas previously it was always a fileystem.
 In addition, the ability to use a raw block device without a filesystem will allow
-  Kubernetes better support of high performance applications that can utilitze raw block devices directly for their storage.
+  Kubernetes better support of high performance applications that can utilize raw block devices directly for their storage.
   For example, MariaDB or MongoDB.

 # Design Overview